-The survival rule of 3s is four separate rules that encompass the basics of survival.
-The understanding of each rule will help you to prepare and keep calm so you can take the appropriate action.
-Put simply; you can survive;
+The survival rule of 3s is four separate rules encompassing the basics of survival.
+Understanding of each rule will help you to prepare and keep calm so you can take the appropriate action.
+Put simply, you can survive;

 While there are some variations depending on the conditions, for the most part, they serve as a reminder about how long you can survive under each circumstance.
 The rules are designed to focus your mind on the most immediate issue and solve it before you move on to something else.